Microneedling and Vitamin C – what's the deal?

 Yes.
 The deeper the needle depth, the greater the impact on the skin and the longer the recovery time.
 Deeper treatments generally mean you should wait longer with active ingredients.

-Dive deeper into how needle depth affects the skin: Microneedling needle depth – complete guide.
+Learn more about how needle depth affects the skin: Microneedling needle depth – complete guide.

 Is vitamin C good in combination with microneedling?